 South Sudan

 We create prospects in the youngest and one of the least developed countries in the world.
-We create opportunities through health promotion, education and peace work.
+Through education and peace work, we are creating opportunities for the future.

 We create prospects in the youngest and one of the least developed countries in the world.
-We create opportunities through health promotion, education and peace work.
+Through education and peace work, we are creating opportunities for the future.

 Girls and young women are provided with hygiene products so they can attend school even during their menstrual periods.